ello/apex/apps/ello_notifications/README.md

 Ello.Notifications expects the following environmental variables in production (like) environments:

-* NOTIFICATION_STREAMS_URL - The URL of the ello notifications service
+- `NOTIFICATION_STREAMS_URL` – the URL of the ello notifications service